a weekly deep-dive into traditionally radical Talmud with SVARA

 Julie is a Fellow in the SVARA Teaching Kollel and a spiritual leader and educator serving the Bay Area Jewish community.
 Together, she and Maggid Jhos Singer are the Congregational Leaders of Chochmat HaLev, a center for Jewish spirituality in Berkeley where in addition to co-designing and leading engaging, musical, and inspiring services, she provides pastoral counseling, teaches adult education classes, mentors musical service leaders, and officiates congregants’ lifecycle events.
 In addition to her congregational work, Julie’s bnei mitzvah training and facilitation practice serves independent Jewish families, offering them the opportunity to (re)connect Jewishly in their families and the larger Jewish community.
 She extends particular welcome those who have felt themselves in the margins: families new to Jewish ritual, kids with learning differences, multi-faith families, queer families, and families of all configurations.

-Noah is a rabbinical student at Hebrew Union College-Jewish Institute of Religion.
+Noah Westreich (he/him) is a rabbinical student at Hebrew Union College-Jewish Institute of Religion.
 Prior to studying for the rabbinate, he worked and lived in Washington, DC and Jackson, MS, where he served the Jewish communities of those regions.
 In DC, he also served specialty coffee and developed a yoga practice.
 Originally from Montclair, NJ, Noah has always had a thirst for world languages and as such has become a competent speaker of Spanish, German, and Hebrew.
 He graduated from Macalester College with a degree in Sociology; his senior thesis explored the sociolinguistic theory of Hebrew education in American Jewry.